debjitpaul/debjitpaul.github.io/_posts/2024-02-23-reasoning-matter.md

 thumbnail: /assets/img/reasoning_matter_thumbnail.jpg
 ---

-# Making Reasoning Matter: Measuring and Improving Faithfulness of Chain-of-Thought Reasoning

 Large Language Models (LLMs) have shown remarkable capabilities in complex reasoning tasks when prompted to generate step-by-step explanations, known as Chain-of-Thought (CoT) reasoning.
 However, a critical question remains: **Do these models actually use their generated reasoning steps to arrive at their final answers?**